mallah94/OnScreenXboxKeyboard/README.md

      + "LT" is either the left arrow or down key if the capslock is on.
      + "RB" is a toggle between the letter and number/symbol layout
      + "LB" is the capslock toggle.
++ Only one instance of the keyboard can be shown at a time. if multiple controllers are connected only the controller that the started the keyboard can type.

 # Work To Be Done
   + As mentioned above rewrite the software so it does not have the icon at the button corner of the screen. (it is useless in the current version of the app)